 Mark Shields once famously said, “There is always strength in numbers.”
 While it makes for a great quote, the context is often untrue, especially in business blogging.
-Many businesses dive head first into blogging without taking the time to evaluate the quality their blog content can maintain as the volume of posts rise.
-If you don’t have the time it takes to write a comprehensive, value-added blog post every single week, just focus on writing one great blog post every other week rather than cranking out two or three bad ones during the same timeframe.
+Many businesses dive head first into blogging without taking the time to evaluate the content quality their blog can maintain as the volume of posts increases.
+If you don’t have the time it takes to write a comprehensive, value-driven article every single week, just focus on writing one great blog post every other week rather than cranking out two or three bad ones in the same timeframe.

 15. Create a Variety of Posts

 Try to shake things up once in awhile.
 Writing a basic blog format is great, especially if the content is valuable, but sometimes your audience needs variety to stay interested.
-Take a look at these types of posts for inspiration:
+Check out these types for inspiration:

 - How-to posts

 - Interview posts

 Running a professional blog means avoiding the use of Jargon.
 Why?
 Because not everyone will understand the intended context and that often leads to confusion and miscommunication (AKA annoyance).
 An annoyed visitor will leave your site never to return.
 Remember, you know your business and industry much better than the average reader of your blog.
 It’s your job to offer exceptional content that’s easy to digest and comprehend, while still making it worth the reader’s time.
 Use clear, simple language to explain difficult concepts.

 Making it easy for readers to understand a difficult concept is much more impressive (and effective) than trying to impress people with terms and they won’t understand.